OUR PROMOTION OF BRITISH VALUES IN SCHOOL

 Our pupils will encounter rules and laws throughout their entire lives.
 We want our pupils to understand that whether these laws govern the class, the school, the neighbourhood or the country, they are set for good reasons and must be adhered to.

 This understanding of the importance of rules will be consistently reinforced through assemblies and our curriculum.
 The involvement of our pupils in the creation of the school rules helps them to understand the reasons behind the rules and the consequences if they are broken.
-Through philosophical enquiry in our philosophy for learning lessons, we allow opportunity to debate and discuss the reasons for laws so that children can recognise the importance of these for their own protection.
+We allow opportunity to debate and discuss the reasons for laws so that children can recognise the importance of these for their own protection.

-Mutual respect is at the core of our school life.
+Mutual respect is at the core of our school ethos.
 Students learn to treat each other and staff with great respect.
 This is evident when walking around the School and in the classrooms.
-Our school motto is “Learning For Life” and this partnership is seen throughout the various relationships between students and staff.

 TOLERANCE OF THOSE OF DIFFERENT FAITHS AND BELIEFS

 At West Lea we offer a culturally rich and diverse curriculum in which all major religions are studied and respected.
-At West Lea we strongly believe that tolerance is gained through knowledge and understanding.
+We strongly believe that tolerance is gained through knowledge and understanding.
 Through our curriculum and the routines of our daily school life, we strive to demonstrate tolerance and help children to become knowledgeable and understanding citizens who can build a better Britain for the future.